 The Kohler Cimarron is a simple, two-piece toilet with a few unique specifications.
 First of all, it has an impressively low water consumption of about 1.28 gallons per flush.

-Not only does this save you money on the water bill, but it’s also eco-friendly.
+Not only does this save you money on the water bill, but it’s also eco-friendly, just like the Kohler Wellworth model.
 The Kohler Cimarron’s ability to clear waste is Water Sense specified.

 Kohler Cimarron Models: Which One Should I Go For?

 There are a total of 9 Kohler Cimarron models on the market, which makes it a bit difficult to choose one if you don’t know what to look for.

 Well, here’s the deal.
 All 9 of them have two things in common; the AquaPiston flushing system and the tall, 16.5″ bowl.